Cohomology and deformations of oriented dialgebras: Classification of singular extensions of oriented dialgebras

 \section{Classification of singular extensions of oriented dialgebras}

 It is a well-known fact that the second Hochschild cohomology classifies the singular extensions of associative algebras.
 Here we obtain a similar result for oriented dialgebras. \begin{defn} Let $D$ be an oriented dialgebra over an oriented group $(G,\varepsilon)$.
-Moreover, let $D$ be an oriented bimodule over itself.
+Moreover, consider $D$ as an oriented bimodule over itself.
 A singular extension of $D$ by $D$ is a $\mathbb{K}$-split short exact sequence of $G$-modules

 where $B$ is also an oriented dialgebra over $(G,\varepsilon)$.
-Furthermore, $p$ and $i$ are homomorphisms of oriented dialgebras such that
+Furthermore, $p$ and $i$ are morphisms of oriented dialgebras such that